Richard Campagna

-Richard Vincent Campagna of Iowa City, Iowa was the vice-presidential running mate of Michael Badnarik of the Libertarian Party in the 2004 U.S. presidential election.
+Richard Vincent Campagna (born May 5, 1952) of Iowa City, Iowa is an American political figure who was the vice-presidential running mate of Michael Badnarik of the Libertarian Party in the 2004 U.S. presidential election.

 Early life, education, and career

-Richard Campagna (born May 5, 1952) is from New York City, and grew up in the Midwood section of Brooklyn.
+Richard Campagna is from New York City, and grew up in the Midwood section of Brooklyn.

-Campagna has degrees from Brown University (B.A.), New York University (M.A.), St. John's University (J.D.), and Columbia University (M.A.), and a PhD.
+Campagna has degrees from Brown University (BA), New York University (MA), St. John's University (JD), and Columbia University (MA), and a PhD.
 After completing his undergraduate degree from Brown University, where he majored in political science, he enrolled at both St. John's University School of Law and New York University for a master's in Latin American Studies.

 In the mid-1970s, he practiced in Caracas, Venezuela and Paris, France with companies like Ford and Schlumberger, Ltd. In the roles of Latin American counsel and international counsel for the latter.
 He oversaw legal operations in approximately 190 countries.
 After returning to the United States in the early 1980s, he worked as lead counsel for the Motion Picture Association under movie mogul Jack Valenti.
 Richard then served as general counsel for Fairchild Camera and Instruments in Mountain View, California before they headed back east to New York City in the mid 1980's.
 He and his wife, also an attorney, started their own international legal consulting firm in the early-1990s, and Richard also wrote and published travel books during this time.

-After moving to Iowa City, IA in the early 1990s, he completed doctoral coursework at the University of Iowa.
+After moving to Iowa City, Iowa in the early 1990s, he completed doctoral coursework at the University of Iowa.
 He is a consultant in a range of fields, including psychological counseling, legal advisement, teaching, interpretation, and stress management consulting.
 Richard also participated on the Columbia University's Alumni Council.